mmm2360/rockpaperscissors/README.md

 Generate the computers play by randomly choosing from the array of plays.

 Check the computers play versus the users play
-If the user choose rock, check versus the computers play.
-Award points to the winner. if the user choose paper, check versus the computers play.
-Award points to the winner. if the user choose scissors, check versus the computer play.
+- If the user choose rock, check versus the computers play.
+Award points to the winner.
+- If the user choose paper, check versus the computers play.
+Award points to the winner.
+- If the user choose scissors, check versus the computer play.
 Award points to the winner.

 Inform the player of the outcome, see if they want to continue playing the game.
 If they confirm, playing remains true.
 If they don't want to play, playing changes to false.